boschresearch/MultiADS/README.md

 ## Purpose of the project
 This software is a research prototype, solely developed for and published as part of the publication [MultiADS: Defect-aware Supervision for Multi-type Anomaly Detection and Segmentation in Zero-Shot Learning](https://arxiv.org/abs/2504.06740).
-It will neither be maintained nor monitored in any way.

 ## Introduction
 ![alt text](images/architecture.png)